Wednesday, May 05, 2021

 Yes, sometimes history can get a little weird.

-The president, however, was not disappointed.
+The event, however, did not disappoint the president.
 Harding loved his Marines, and they loved their commander in chief back.

 "I shall not exaggerate a single word when I tell you that from my boyhood to the present hour, I have always had a profound regard for the United States marines and I am leaving camp today with my regard strengthened and a geniune affection added," he told them in a speech.